 - The adrenal glands release adrenaline (immediate response) and cortisol (the long-term stress hormone).

-- Blood is redirected to muscles and the brain, while digestion and recovery are temporarily shut down.
+- Blood is diverted to muscles and the brain, while digestion and recovery are temporarily shut down.

-In short, one-time stress, this is excellent: it helps you brake in time or get through a presentation.
-The problem is chronic stress: when cortisol remains high for weeks and months, it's linked to sleep problems, high blood pressure, increased abdominal fat, inflammation, and impaired concentration and memory.
-The goal is not to eliminate stress entirely—that's impossible and not even desirable—but rather to return the nervous system to a resting state (parasympathetic) frequently enough.
+In short, one-time stress, this is excellent: it helps you brake in time or perform in a presentation.
+The problem is chronic stress: when cortisol remains high for weeks and months, it is linked to sleep problems, high blood pressure, increased belly fat, inflammation, and impaired concentration and memory.
+The goal is not to eliminate stress entirely—that's impossible and even undesirable—but to return the nervous system to a resting state (parasympathetic) frequently enough.

 Practical Techniques to Reduce Stress and Anxiety